JMencius/Arrow/README.md

 3. [LongBow_training](./longbow_training/scripts/README.md)

-    Training code of LongBow
+    Instructions for training the LongBow model using Nanopore raw data from various model organisms.
+Details on the training data and how to perform a leave-one-out test to determine the best lag for autocorrelation analysis.

 4. [LongBow_testing](./longbow_testing/scripts/README.md)

-    Testing LongBow on 66 groups of ONT data and human ONT SRA data.
+    Instruction for testing LongBow on 66 independent groups of ONT data and human ONT SRA data.